cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `Vdaf.aggregate(agg_param: AggParam, out_shares: Vec[OutShare]) -> agg_share:
   Bytes` is the deterministic aggregation algorithm.
-It is run by each Aggregator over the output shares it has computed over a batch of measurement inputs.
+It is run by each Aggregator over the output shares it has computed for a batch of measurements.

 The data flow for this stage is illustrated in {{aggregate-flow}}.
 Here again, we have the aggregation algorithm in a "one-shot" form, where all shares for a